vyos/vyos-documentation/docs/services/dhcp.rst

 inside your subnet definition but can be outside of your range sttement.

-.. cfgcmd:: set service dhcp-server shared-network-name dhcpexample subnet 172.16.17.0/24 static-mapping <host> ip-address 172.16.17.10
+.. cfgcmd:: set service dhcp-server shared-network-name '<name>' subnet 192.0.2.0/24 static-mapping <host> ip-address 192.0.2.10

 Configure desired IPv4 address for your host referenced to as `host`.

-.. cfgcmd:: set service dhcp-server shared-network-name dhcpexample subnet 172.16.17.0/24 static-mapping <hodt> mac-address ff:ff:ff:ff:ff:ff
+.. cfgcmd:: set service dhcp-server shared-network-name '<name>' subnet 192.0.2.0/24 static-mapping <hodt> mac-address ff:ff:ff:ff:ff:ff

 Configure MAC address for your host referenced by as `host` used in this static assignment.